Answer: My son was playing with a book riddle explained

 The answer lies in the page numbers.

-When you rip out a sheet from a book, you're tearing out a numbered page on each side of the piece of paper, hence how the boy ripped out three sheets.
+When you rip out a sheet from a book, you're tearing out a numbered page on each side of the piece of paper.

+Given that there are six numbers, you might also think that three pages were ripped out.

+However, the actual numbers of the pages don't quite add up.
+As the first sheet torn has the numbers 7-8, it's not possible that the next two sheets are 100-101 and 222-223 as the numbers go from odd-to-even to even-to-odd.

 Try out another riddle